Flandy85/git-training-my-website/README.md

 ## Purpose

-the purpose of this file is to provide examples
+The purpose of this file is to provide examples

 on how to use Git anf Github together